zsofi-gagyi/dockerExercises/README.md

 <h3>FizzBuzz as microservice (three containers with RabbitMQ, publisher-subscriber model) [under construction]*</h3>

-The "counter" app counts to 200, and pushes its findings in the "fizz", "buzz" and "fizzbuzz" logs at the RabbitMQ instance.
-There are two instances of the same logging app, one subscribed to the "fizz" + "fizzbuzz" logs, the other to the "buzz" + "fizzbuzz" ones.
+The "counter" app counts to 200, and pushes its findings in the "fizz", "buzz" and "fizzbuzz" topics at the RabbitMQ instance.
+There are two instances of the same logging app, one subscribed to the "fizz" + "fizzbuzz" topics, the other to the "buzz" + "fizzbuzz" ones.
 The logs received by them can be read in a console, after running the <strong>\" docker logs multiple_of_3\"</strong> or <strong>\" docker logs multiple_of_5\"</strong> command.

 On <strong>Docker Hub</strong>, it's <a href=https://cloud.docker.com/repository/registry-1.docker.io/gagyizsofi/two_containers_with_rabbit>here</a>.